MurphyMc/lilt/README.md

 These two options are detailed in the following subsections.

-For simple scenarios, it can also be pretty trivially compiled entirely by hand -- just compile `antsy.c` and `libtmt/tmt.c` and link them with libSDL.)
+For simple scenarios, it can also be pretty trivially compiled entirely by hand -- just compile `lilt.c` and `libtmt/tmt.c` and link them with libSDL.)

 If you're building on macOS, please see the subsection below.